Roger Wheeler (British Army officer): Later career

 Foundation, and a Liveryman of the Worshipful Company of Painter-Stainers.

 Wheeler has also played cricket for the Stragglers of Asia CC, one of the oldest wandering cricket clubs in the UK.
 His interests include fly fishing, cricket, shooting and ornithology.

 Family

-In 1980 Wheeler married Felicity Hares; they have three sons, including Simon Wheeler, and one daughter by a former marriage.
+In 1980 Wheeler married Felicity Hares; he has three sons, including Simon Wheeler from his first marriage and one daughter.
 His daughter-in-law is British actress Hermione Norris via her marriage to Wheeler's son Simon.

 Wheeler is the nephew of Air Chief Marshal Sir Neil Wheeler.